200 hour yoga teacher training course in India and the Netherlands

 The Arhanta Yoga teacher certification course is spread over four weeks of intensive yoga training covering 240 hours in total.
-The yoga teacher training program is carefully designed to give you detailed knowledge of yoga, vedic philosophy, detailed correction and modification techniques, useful anatomy and physiology in a very systematic manner.
+The yoga teacher training program is carefully designed to give you detailed knowledge of yoga, vedic philosophy, detailed correction and modification techniques and useful anatomy and physiology.
+All of the knowledge is brought to you in a very systematic manner.
 The course curriculum meets and exceeds the international teacher training curriculum requirements.

 The courses are conducted at the Arhanta Yoga Ashram India and the Arhanta Yoga Ashram the Netherlands, Europe where you will learn and study following the ancient Indian system of study i.e. Gurukul system.
 This system is based on the philosophy that the student lives and studies with the fellow students at the residential study center.

 This system helps to build a strong bond of trust and dedication between the teachers and the students and facilitates a smooth flow and proper understanding of the teachings.
 Staying at the ashram for four weeks also helps the students to take a step back from distractions outside and completely focus and learn at their optimum potential.

-The early morning satsang starts with pranayama, meditation, mantra chanting and kirtan.
+The early morning satsang starts with breathing exercises, meditation, mantra chanting and kirtan (singing).

-The course covers 18 basic asanas in complete detail, including the proper alignment, important benefits, counter indications, precautions, individual adjustments and corrections and modifications as well as different variations.
+The course covers 18 basic asanas in complete detail, including the proper alignment, important benefits, counter indications, precautions, individual adjustments, corrections and modifications as well as different variations.
 Furthermore the course teaches additional 170 asanas including 84 beginners asanas.